-A nine member volunteer commission oversees the work of First 5 Alameda County, which supports the health, development and well-being of our youngest children through their first five years.
+An eight-member volunteer commission oversees the work of First 5 Alameda County, which supports the health, development and well-being of our youngest children through their first five years.
 Commissioners are selected and appointed by the Alameda County Board of Supervisors based upon their expertise in early care and education, health care, social services and children with special needs.
-The full commission meets seven times a year.
+The full commission meets up to six times a year.

 View the Calendar of Commission Meetings below or download the Year-long Calendar of Commission meetings here.
 All meetings are open to the public.